GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

 (sec:linuxcnc_configuration)=

 # LinuxCNC Configuration

 As noted in {numref}`sec:linuxcnc_intro_config`, a LinuxCNC configuration comprises several files, requiring at least one INI file and one {{HAL}} file.
-The following sections detail the configuration of both file types, using the `mesa_7i96s_7i77_xy` configuration as an example.
+The following sections detail the configuration of both file types, using the `citic_gantry_robot` configuration as an example.

 (sec:linuxcnc_configuration_ini)=

 ## INI Configuration

 ### .ini Configuration File Format